 Using these mini styrofoam balls and hot glue to create little extras for your bouquets is the easiest and most versatile way to really make your bouquet look fuller and more elegant.

-3D Words AECP Level 1 AECP Level 2 AECP Level 3 Alcohol Inks Alphabet Die Altenew Blending CardKit Cardmaking Challenge Christmas Copics Crepe Paper Crepe Paper Flowers Design Team Distress Oxide Inks dry eraser Foiling glider Glitter Hot Foil Markers Masculine Card PanPastels Papercraft Business Peonies Pink Ink Designs Silhouette Designs Simon Says Stamp Slimline Stamp stamping glider Stencil Storage and Decor Vinyl Watercoloring Zig ZIG Real Watercolor Brush Pens
+3D Words Acetate AECP AECP Level 1 AECP Level 2 AECP Level 3 Alcohol Inks Alphabet Die Altenew Blending CardKit Cardmaking Challenge Christmas Copics Crepe Paper Crepe Paper Flowers Design Team Die Cuts Distress Oxide Inks DIY dry eraser Foiling glider Glitter Hop Hot Foil IG Hop Markers Masculine Card PanPastels Papercraft Business Peonies Pink Ink Designs Silhouette Designs Simon Says Stamp Sizzix Slimline Stamp stamping glider Stencil Storage and Decor Vinyl Watercoloring ZIG Real Watercolor Brush Pens